Arduino-IRremote/Arduino-IRremote/README.md

 4. Move the "IRremote" folder that has been extracted to your libraries directory.
 5. Make sure to delete Arduino_Root/libraries/RobotIRremote.
 Where Arduino_Root refers to the install directory of Arduino.
 The library RobotIRremote has similar definitions to IRremote and causes errors.

+## Supported Boards
+- Arduino Uno / Mega / Leonardo / Duemilanove / Diecimila / LilyPad / Mini / Fio / Nano etc.
+- Teensy 1.0 / 1.0++ / 2.0 / 2++ / 3.0 / 3.1 / Teensy-LC; Credits: @PaulStoffregen (Teensy Team)
+- Sanguino
+- Atmega8
+- ATtiny 84 / 85

+We are open to suggestions for adding support to new boards, however we highly recommend you contact your supplier first and ask them to provide support from their side.

 ## Usage
 - TODO (Check examples for now)